Purdue University Office of Admissions logo

 Purdue University in West Lafayette

-Psychological Sciences provides a broad overview of many of the sub-fields of psychology.
-Courses focus on: clinical psychology (mental illness and behavioral problems), cognitive psychology (memory, thinking, and reasoning), developmental psychology (human growth and aging), industrial/organizational psychology (how people work together), behavioral neuroscience (biological bases of behavior), social psychology (thoughts and behavior in social situations), learning and motivation, statistics and mathematical models of behavior.
+Psychological sciences provides a broad overview of many of the sub-fields of psychology.
+Courses focus on: clinical psychology (mental illness and behavioral problems), cognitive psychology (memory, thinking and reasoning), developmental psychology (human growth and aging), industrial/organizational psychology (how people work together), behavioral neuroscience (biological bases of behavior), social psychology (thoughts and behavior in social situations), learning and motivation, statistics and mathematical models of behavior.

-Psychological Sciences is developing co-op opportunities for undergraduate students.
+Psychological sciences is developing co-op opportunities for undergraduate students.
 Students participating in co-ops will spend two semesters working within their field of interest throughout the undergraduate program.

-Psychological Sciences students have the option to also earn a Master’s degree in either Public Health or Applied Behavior Analysis through an accelerated 4+1 agreement.
+Psychological sciences students have the option to also earn a master’s degree in either public health or applied behavior analysis through an accelerated 4+1 agreement.

-Psychological Sciences offers excellent preparation for students interested in pursuing graduate and professional school, especially law school and occupational therapy.
+Psychological sciences offers excellent preparation for students interested in pursuing graduate and professional school, especially law school and occupational therapy.

 Plan of Study